 After giving birth, you may experience many emotions.
-You may be very happy, but you may also experience negative emotions.
-Many women cry at first, or they feel uncertain.
-Now that your baby has been born, your hormones are changing again.
+This is normal.
 Give yourself time.
-It may help if you talk about it with your partner, family or friends.
-You can also talk to your maternity carer, midwife, gynaecologist or GP.
-The negative emotions last longer in some women.
-If this happens, ask for help.
-From your GP, for instance.
+It may help if you talk about it with your partner, maternity carer, midwife, gynaecologist or GP.
+Do you find yourself worrying a lot or do you feel tense, very anxious or depressed?
+And do these feelings last for a long time?
+Ask for help -from your GP, for instance.
 You are not alone.